-As such, a large part of his artistic practice involves working bioregionally with the land, including foraging for dyes, inks, and paint pigments from the local environment.
-No solvents, harsh chemicals, or disposable products are used in the studio, and all painting is done on wood, ethically-sourced canvas and linen, or found objects.
+As such, a large part of their artistic practice involves working bioregionally with the land, including foraging for dyes, inks, and paint pigments from the local environment.
+No solvents, harsh chemicals, or single-use products are used in the studio, and all painting is done on wood, ethically-sourced canvas and linen, or found objects.

 Lannan currently lives and works on unceded land known as Vancouver, British Columbia, and is humbly situated with a numinous western view of mountains, sea, and sky.